seisiuneer/abctools/README.md

 <p><strong>Project Contributors:</strong></p>
 <p>Thank you to Philip McGarvey for the share link export feature addition!</p>
 <p>Thank you to Gavin Heneghan for allowing me to use his 20,000+ tune database for the tune search page.</p>
+<p>Thank you to Matteo Brusa for prototyping work on the key/mode aware MIDI input system.</p>
 <hr>